CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.1.5.sec=any person that has 25 or fewer employees, and would otherwise be {a_covered_entity} solely because of data that the person processes related to job applicants and employees in the ordinary course; or

-2.1.5.sec=any other exceptions established pursuant to section 405 of this Act.
+2.1.5.sec=any other exceptions established pursuant to section 405 of {this_Act}.

 2.1.=[02/Bit/Ssec_05]